 Following a cataract procedure, some patients may experience cloudy vision such as when a cataract was present.
 Though it may seem similar to a cataract, this is actually classified as posterior capsule opacity and occurs when lens epithelial (the cornea’s outer layer of cells) cells grow on the posterior capsule.
-When posterior capsule opacity develops after a cataract procedure, board-eligible ophthalmologist surgeon Dr. Brandon Baartman may suggest a laser treatment called the YAG capsulotomy in order to fully restore your vision.
+When posterior capsule opacity develops after a cataract procedure, board-certified ophthalmologist surgeon Dr. Brandon Baartman may suggest a laser treatment called the YAG capsulotomy in order to fully restore your vision.
 If you are experiencing cloudy vision after receiving a cataract procedure, contact Vance Thompson Vision in Omaha, NE to learn more about this innovative treatment option.

 Posterior Capsule Opacity

 After a cataract is removed, an artificial lens (intraocular lens) is used to replace the eye’s natural lens.
 The intraocular lens permits light to emit through the retina without it appearing cloudy.
 The posterior capsule is the part of the eye that holds the new lens into place, while also protecting it.
 When the posterior capsule is damaged or wears out over time, it may block light from fully extending to the retina, causing cloudy vision.